 For stock investors who already accept stock market risk, covered calls do not increase risk.
 In fact, covered calls lower risk slightly.

-This is because the cost of a stock can be reduced by the covered calls sold against it.
+This is because the cost of a stock can be offset by the covered call income it has generated.

-In the case of Income Inc, the stock cost of $100 could be reduced to $97 if a $3 call option was sold against it.
-Investors that sell call options several times against the same stock purchase will significantly lower their cost over time.
+In the case of Income Inc, for example, the stock cost of $100 could be reduced to $97 if a $3 call option was sold against it.
+Investors that sell call options several times against the same stock purchase can significantly lower their cost over time.

 Click here to read my related post Risks of Income Investing.

 Covered call strategies work best in sideways or bull markets.
-It’s a beautiful thing to sell high premium out of the money call options in the 3% to 5% range on up trending high growth stocks that get called away every month or two.
+Any investor can appreciate that covered calls are a good strategy when she can sell high premium out of the money call options in the 3% range on up trending stocks which get exercised every month.

-Here’s a video on selling covered calls for income in the start of the 2009 bull market with a diversified ETF portfolio, but keep reading about selling covered calls in bear markets.
-Yikes!
+Here’s a video on selling covered calls for income at the start of a bull market with a diversified ETF portfolio.
+Selling covered calls in a bear market can have less favorable results, however, so keep reading.

 When Does a Covered Call Strategy Not Work?